You are here

 He led on the EU EAHC funded ORCHIDS project (‘Optimisation through Research of Chemical Incident Decontamination Systems’) which was chosen by EU DG SANCO as one of the 12 best projects in their 2008-2013 Public Health Research Programme.

 Other projects have been funded by the UK Home Office, Department of Health and European Commission via EU EAHC, EU FP7 and EU DG HOME, and have concerned public and emergency responder reactions to emergencies and disasters, specifically the psychosocial consequences of disasters and how risk communication strategies can be used to promote positive behavioural and psychological responses.

-Dr Amlôt is the Assistant Director (PHE) for the Unit.
+Dr Amlôt is the Assistant Director (UKHSA) for the Unit.